Prudential Center: Lighting incidents

 On January 8, 2010, a lighting problem occurred in the arena during a game between the Devils and the Tampa Bay Lightning.
 Tampa Bay was leading 3–0 with 9:12 left in the second period when half of the arena's sports lights went out due to a power surge on the grid feeding electricity to the arena, followed by a computerized lighting system failing to reboot.
 PSEG and Prudential Center electricians worked on the situation for 1 hour and 52 minutes but could not reboot the system.
 The game was suspended due to the lighting problem; it was resumed two nights later, with about 3,000 of the original crowd of 15,129 in attendance.
 Tampa Bay won, 4–2, with Lightning center Steven Stamkos scoring two goals in the contest: one on Friday and one on Sunday.

 Before a preseason game between the Devils and the New York Islanders, on October 7, 2021, the lights in the northeast corner of the arena could not be turned on due to a power outage.
-After a lengthy delay, the game was officially canceled.
+After a lengthy delay, the game was canceled.